Krasko25/Obsidian-Sync/Archive/Tdiary.md

 2) find mistakes in my oral speech latter;
 3) express and save my emotions about the material.

-I spend suite a lot of time trying to record the "perfect" beginning.
+I spend quite a lot of time trying to record the "perfect" beginning.
 Further more after I failed to record something, that will satisfy me and decided to humble my ambition, I was not able to start the process.
 I wasted quite a lot of time procrastinating because of this feeling of my silliness and dissatisfaction.

 Anyway, I decided to make some rules for myself:
 - I will have only 3 attempts for each chapter/episode/ whatever_I_am_talking_about.